bruceravel/demeter/documentation/Athena/examples/data.rst

 the data alignment standard and selects the second group as the one to align.
 These selections are shown at the top of this.

 Of course, :file:`fe.061` has already be aligned.
-If you select any other group by clicking on it in the group list, you will see that it it is not yet aligned.
+If you select any other group by :mark:`leftclick,..` clicking on it in the group list, you will see that it it is not yet aligned.
 You can align the remaining groups by selecting each on in turn and clicking the :button:`Auto align,light` button |nd| but that seems tedious.
 Much better to click the :button:`Align marked groups,light` button.
 Since all the groups are aligned, the automated alignment algorithm will be applied to each one in turn.

 .. _fit-dataalignmarked:
 .. figure:: ../../_images/ex_data_alignmarked.png